UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

 - There is no silent room.
 - One should share his/her screen and do the exercises together on that computer
 - When done with the exercises, go back to the main room
+- Breaks are always on the scheduled time.
+You will be reminded in that chat
+- Take that break, either in the main room or in your breakout room.
+The breakout rooms will not be closed
 - In the main room, random learners will be asked questions regarding those exercises.
   Say the answer you agreed upon as a group (i.e. not your personal answer!)